• Skip to primary navigation

 • Press

 These lime apricot chicken wings are beyond delicious!
-Lime juice, apricot preserves, garlic and soy sauce meld and caramelize with wings as they cook.
-They emerge from the oven sweet, tangy and delicious.
+Oven-baked with soy sauce, lime juice, apricot preserves and garlic, which caramelize with wings as they cook.
+They emerge from the oven fall-apart-tender, sweet, salty, tangy, sticky, amazing!

-You’ll need two large foil pans because the sauce gets sticky and is difficult to remove from an oven tray (trust me, I’ve been there)
+1. Equipment: I recommend cooking these in two large foil pans - foil because the sauce gets sticky and is difficult to remove from an oven tray (trust me, I've been there).

 raw chicken wings in foil pans